Attrition - Tearing Arms From Deities Tearing Arms From

 upon experimental theatrics and dark industrial techno pop as

-found on releases such as
+found on releases such as The Hidden Agenda and Dante's

 Kitchen, but in their vast discography they've flirted with